madariss5/BLACKSKYMD/README.md

 #### Session Management on Heroku

-Heroku has an ephemeral filesystem that doesn't persist data between dyno restarts.
-To address this challenge, this bot includes special mechanisms for session persistence:
+The 𝔹𝕃𝔸ℂ𝕂𝕊𝕂𝕐-𝕄𝔻 bot includes special mechanisms for session persistence:

 1. **Temporary Directory Storage**: The bot automatically detects Heroku environment and stores session files in Heroku's `/tmp` directory.

 2. **Backup System**: The bot creates regular backups of your session:
    - Initial backup on startup
    - Regular backups (every 15 minutes by default, configurable via `BACKUP_INTERVAL`)